WormBase/website-public/README.md

 Development
 --------------------------------------------------------

-Development environment can be setup easily and without installing any dependency, using a shared development machine and `docker-compose`.
+Development environment can be setup easily, using a shared development machine and `docker-compose`.

 _For Legacy instructions_ that set up without docker or docker-compose, please visit the [Manual Setup Guide](/docs/manual_setup.md).